 Mars, the red planet, is smaller and less dense than Earth.
 For years it was considered to be a planet of mystery because telescopic observations revealed a thin atmosphere, polar ice caps, and shifting markings, which often darkened during the martian spring.
 Some thought that Mars was populated and that life forms had evolved to a civilized state.
 Streaks were believed to be canals or vegetated land alongside canals.
 As it turns out, these fanciful theories were all wrong, but in a different way the real Mars is just as fascinating.
 Unlike the Moon, many features of Mars indicate that its surface has been modified by atmospheric processes, running water, recent volcanic activity, and lithospheric deformation.
 Its surface is divided into two distinctly different hemispheres (Figure 1.8).
 The northern hemisphere has few meteorite impact craters and consists of vast, relatively smooth plains.
 The ancient southern hemisphere, in contrast, is higher and moderately to heavily cratered.
 A broad fractured swell capped by several great volcanoes overlaps the boundary between the hemispheres.
 Huge channels, apparently carved by running water, course across the surface of Mars.
 Liquid water cannot exist at its surface today, yet Mars has had abundant liquid water on its surface in the past.
 What happened?
 The question will be debated for years but one thing seems certain: Mars has experienced significant changes during its history---changes recorded on its surface and in its landscapes, changes that are still occurring---as evidenced by planetwide dust storms, wind-blown sand, tenuous mists, and clouds.

+Occupying the vast tract between Mars and Jupiter is the asteroid belt.
+It consists of thousands of small bodies ranging from less than 1 to just over 1000 km in diameter.
+The asteroids mark the transition from the rocky terrestrial planets to the gas- and ice-rich outer planets.
+Some asteroids appear to be rocky, some seem covered with lavas, others seem to be metallic, and yet others may have water ice.
 Many meteorites are derived from the asteroids.
 Meteorites are small planetary bodies composed of iron or silicate rock that reach Earth from space.
 Called meteoroids before they hit a planet, they are actually fragments of asteroids or comets (and more rarely of moons or planets).
 These pieces of planetary material are extremely valuable because they provide scientists with tangible samples of planetary bodies that can be analyzed in great detail.
 Moreover, expensive spacecraft are not necessary to obtain them.

 Jupiter is the largest planet in the solar system; in fact, most of the mass of the solar system outside of the Sun is in Jupiter.
 Jupiter has no solid surface.
 The spots and colorful bands (Figure 1.9) that parallel its equator are the turbulent manifestations of motion in a thick, cloudy atmosphere of hydrogen and helium.
 Jupiter and the other outer planets have compositions dramatically different from the rocky inner planets.
 In addition, Jupiter is the center of a miniature planetary system and a narrow ring.
 It has four large moons, which are called the Galilean satellites, because they were discovered by Galileo in the 1600s.
 Two of these moons are nearly the size of Mercury and all four are larger than Pluto.
 Each has diverse surface features resulting from meteorite impact, volcanism, and surface fracturing.
 Like the principal planets, these satellites show significant compositional changes outward from their primary.